 Another variation to the subclassing technique (that I like better) is using classes with the same name, but in different targets.
 This is now especially easy in Swift since you most often don’t need import statements.
 What I like about this variation is that it completely ditches the idea of inheritance.
 It acknowledges the fact that those classes are not really similar so you don’t have to constantly fight against inheriting some base functionality.
 It’s just 2 (or more) classes with completely different implementation, that happen to have the same name.

 Configurations are not like the previous techniques we discussed.
 In fact, they often rely on subclassing and build targets for their functioning.
 The basic idea is to hold constants that toggle functionality and hold values for properties, specific to an app variation.
 But that implies having different configurations for each variation.
-And to differerentiate between them, of course you need something like targets and/or subclassing.
+And to differentiate between them, of course you need something like targets and/or subclassing.

-On the implementation level, a “configuration” can be, for instance, a XML, JSON, plist file (essentally a resource file) or a source file full or constants (in Swift probably a file full of structures and enums).
+On the implementation level, a “configuration” can be, for instance, a XML, JSON, plist file (essentially a resource file) or a source file full or constants (in Swift probably a file full of structures and enums).
 Then, the easiest way would be to have the different files only in their respective target.

 Now we are getting to the good stuff.
 And also the bad stuff.
 Definitely the interesting stuff.

 For a general overview of what UIAppearance does, check out the UIAppearance reference page.
-But in short, UIAppearance is a protocol that allows you to change the default values lots of the UI classes in UIKit use to visualize themselfs.
+But in short, UIAppearance is a protocol that allows you to change the default values lots of the UI classes in UIKit use to visualize themselves.
 The way that works is that you, for instance, specify that the text color for UILabels is green.
 And from then on, every UILabel instance that is created, gets that green color by default.
 Pretty neat!

-Note: UIAppearance sets the default value, but if the same property is changed after that, the value gets overriden.
+Note: UIAppearance sets the default value, but if the same property is changed after that, the value gets overridden.
 And while this rule makes total sense, it is sometimes annoying and creates subtile bugs.
-For instance, if you set the text color of a label in Interface Builder, the UIAppearance value is overriden because Interface builder applies its changes after the styling from UIAppearance is done.
+For instance, if you set the text color of a label in Interface Builder, the UIAppearance value is overridden because Interface builder applies its changes after the styling from UIAppearance is done.
 You need to make sure to leave the default option in Interface Builder.